 - Need vs. Want: These are questions that try to identify if an interested prospect has more of a need or more of a want for the user’s product or service

 - Funding Availability: These are questions that try to identify if the prospect has the money or funding needed to be able to purchase what the user is selling

 - Decision Authority: These are questions that try to identify how much purchasing power the prospect has and who else is involved in making the purchasing decision

-- Competition Level: These are questions that try to identify what the level of competition in terms of the prospect’s other options for purchasing what the user sells
+- Competition Level: These are questions that try to identify the level of competition in terms of the prospect’s other options for purchasing what the user sells

-- Trial Closing: These are questions that are designed to perform a test close of the prospect to try to identify what the the prospect is thinking and wanting at any point in the sales process
+- Trial Closing: These are questions that are designed to perform a test close of the prospect to try to identify what the prospect is thinking and wanting at any point in the sales process

 - Soft Closing: These are questions that perform a soft close of the prospect